kamilogluipek/dsa210project/README.md

 When the weather is rainy, cloudy, foggy and snowy my social media screen time increases.
 I am confident that when weather is subjectively bad and it's harder to go out and socialize I tend to spend more time on instagram.

 # Motivation
 I realized that my screen time is increasing significantly and I want to monitor and control my activity.
 I believe that my findings can help me to reduce my social media time and help me to do something more productive instead by gaining awareness on my behaviour.
+Rather than relying on assumptions, this project adopts a quantitative approach to identify meaningful patterns and correlations between environmental variables and screen time.

 # Data source
 I fetched daily Instagram screen time data from the Screen Time section of my Apple device and historical weather data for Istanbul for each day from the Weather Underground website: https://www.wunderground.com/calendar/tr/istanbul/LTBA/date/2025-4